cf-control/cf-control/README.md

 *The specification is:*
 Passed value -> overwrites yaml file value
 No value is passed -> yaml file value is used

-If no value is passed (passed value and yaml file value are not available), will lead to an exception.
+If no value is passed (passed value and yaml file value are not available), you will receive an error.

-  For example, you can run the following commands:

- <code>diff</code> and <code>apply</code> commands:
+  For example, you can run the following <code>diff</code> and <code>apply</code> commands:

  `java -jar cf-control.jar diff -u mustermann@test.com -p somePassword -y pathToYamlFile`